By Daniel Reid

 - Remove the lid of your teapot and pour in some hot water to pre-heat the pot, replace the lid, let it heat for a few seconds, then pour the water into your holding pitcher or second teapot to pre-heat that.

-- Using a scoop, transfer enough tea leaf from the tea caddy or tea pouch into the teapot, adding enough to fill the pot about a fifth to a quarter full, more or less.
+- Using a scoop, transfer enough tea leaf from your tea caddy or direct into the teapot, adding enough to fill the pot about a fifth to a quarter full, more or less.
 If you use too little tea, you will not obtain full flavor.

 - Pour enough hot water onto the tea in the pot to fill about half full, quickly replace lid, swirl it around once, and quickly pour out and discard the water.
 This is the pre-wash step, not for drinking.
 (Note: when using the finest grades of organically grown High Mountain Oolong from Taiwan, if you are certain the tea is organic, you may skip the pre-wash)

 - Remove the lid & pour in enough hot water to fill the pot to the brim, replace lid (this will cause water to spillover and that is OK), and let it steep for about 45 seconds, more or less.
 Steeping time determines the strength of the brew and is a matter of personal taste, dependent also on how much tea you use and what number infusion you are on, but don't leave it too long or it will become bitter.